mrJean1/PyGeodesy/README.md

-# PyGeodesy
+PyGeodesy

-A Python implementation of geodesy tools for various ellipsoidal and spherical earth models using trigonometric and vector-based mathematical methods.
+A Python implementation of geodesy tools for various ellipsoidal and spherical earth models using trigonometric and vector-based methods.

-Transcribed from JavaScript originals by Chris Veness (C) 2005-2016 and published under the same MIT Licence.
+Transcribed from JavaScript originals by (C) Chris Veness 2005-2016 and published under the same MIT Licence.

-More details at
+For more more information and details see:

 - <https://github.com/chrisveness/geodesy/>
 - <http://www.movable-type.co.uk/scripts/latlong.html>
 - <http://www.movable-type.co.uk/scripts/latlong-vincenty.html>